appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/merging-branches.md

 The pull function can sometimes result in merge conflicts if there are changes made to the same files in both the local and remote branches.
 In such cases, resolve the conflicts manually on the remote repository.

-### Best practices to avoid merge conflicts
-Merge conflicts can occur when different branches attempt to merge changes to the same page of an app.
-Multiple developers can collaborate on the same app, but each one should focus on a different page.

-**For changes that affect more than just one page of the app, like the app theme, datasources, etc: **

-* Avoid making these changes when feature branches are in the middle of building new updates.
-* Ensure that these changes are completed and pushed to the `master` branch.
-* Pull changes from the `master` to the feature branches that are in development.
-* Finish updates on the feature branch, then commit and merge with the master branch.

 ## Delete a branch